jruels/sre-class/labs/Lab3.md

 #### 1.1 Create Beanstalk Environment

-1. In Visual Studio Code, create a new file named `application.py` with the sample code below.
+1. In Visual Studio Code Bash terminal, create a new file named `application.py` with the sample code below.

 ```python
 # app.py